 Buying a boat (or yacht) is a major purchase.
 It can be confusing and even stressful.
-From finding the right boat, negotiating an offer, completing the inspections and the paperwork to finally taking delivery, the road to acquiring your dream boat can become long and windy.
+From finding the right boat, negotiating an offer, completing the inspections and the paperwork to finally taking delivery, the road to acquiring your dream boat can become long and winding.

-is pleased to sponsor this page with the hope that understanding the key steps in the process will lead to a positive buying experience.
+Yacht BC Yacht Sales is pleased to sponsor this page with the hope that understanding the key steps in the process will lead to a positive buying experience.